RyanT5/prosper-website/content/join-us.md

 We welcome and encourage all students from the University of Edinburgh - regardless of year and degree - to apply.

-Applications for our Junior and Senior Analyst Programmes are now open.
+Applications for our Senior Analyst Programme is now open.

-Follow this link to our application form: https://forms.gle/Bnjjw81nPaLmnEMi6
+Follow this link to our application form: (https://forms.gle/bhqDnaawokbA6eju6)

+Applications for our Junior Analyst Programme will open again in January.

 <a href="http://eepurl.com/dEBYnX">
 <span class="button signup-button rounded secondary-btn raised" style="width: 250px; margin: auto; margin-top: 40px; display: flex;">